vsivsi/ddp-login/README.md

 # From within a node_modules/ddp-test directory, unit tests may be run
 npm test

-# To install ddp-login for the old SRP style authentication:
+# To install ddp-login for the old pre-0.8.2 Meteor SRP style authentication:
 npm install ddp-login@SRP
 # or
 npm -g install ddp-login@SRP
+# See note at end of this README for more info!
 ```

 ## Usage